Serial Entrepreneurship: Thoughts and Lessons

 But did you know that that was not always my reply?

-Until I realized that my “old answer” not only arrived as somehow contemptuous, but it also does not fit the common notion that a person usually has just one business.
+Until I realized that my “old answer” arrived as somehow contemptuous.
+That’s because it does not fit the common notion that a person usually has just one business.

-And that’s why I decided to change my old response and simply give my most successful venture; and consequently avoid giving the wrong arrogant impression.
+And that’s why I decided to change my old response and simply say I have an I.T. company; and consequently avoid giving the wrong arrogant impression.

 But it does raise a question in my mind, why is serial entrepreneurship not a widely accepted idea?

-However, the idea of putting up several small-scale businesses is not a common dream, which is quite surprising given the relative ease (at least in my opinion) at which you can accomplish this.
+However, the idea of putting up several small-scale businesses is not a common dream.
+It is quite surprising given the relative ease (at least in my opinion) at which you can accomplish this.

 At first, I did try to expand the business, and I must say it was exciting to see your “baby become a child”.
 But along the way, I found myself… for lack of a better term – bored.